 Myth 1: Egg Yolks Raise Cholesterol Levels and contribute to heart disease.

-Fact: The American Heart Association and USDA indicate that while egg yolks do contain cholesterol, dietary cholesterol has less impact on blood cholesterol levels than saturated and trans fats.
-For most people, moderate consumption of egg yolks can be part of a healthy diet.
-Individuals with specific health conditions should consult their healthcare provider for personalized advice.
+Fact: The American Heart Association and USDA confirm that dietary cholesterol affects blood cholesterol less than saturated and trans fats.
+Most people can safely eat egg yolks in moderation as part of a healthy diet.
+Those with specific health conditions should consult a healthcare provider for personalized guidance.

 Myth 2: Egg yolks should be avoided by children.